On uniqueness in structured model learning: Abstract

 \section{Abstract}

 This paper addresses the problem of uniqueness in learning physical laws for systems of partial differential equations (PDEs).
 Contrary to most existing approaches, it considers a framework of \emph{structured model learning}, where existing, approximately correct physical models are augmented with components that are learned from data.
-The main result of the paper is a uniqueness result that covers a large class of PDEs and a suitable class of neural networks used for approximating the unknown model components.
-The uniqueness result shows that, in the idealized setting of full, noiseless measurements, a unique identification of the unknown model components is possible as regularization-minimizing solution of the PDE system.
-Furthermore, the paper provides a convergence result showing that model components learned on the basis of incomplete, noisy measurements approximate the ground truth model component in the limit.
+The main results of the paper are a uniqueness and a convergence result that cover a large class of PDEs and a suitable class of neural networks used for approximating the unknown model components.
+The uniqueness result shows that, in the limit of full, noiseless measurements, a unique identification of the unknown model components \emph{as functions} is possible as classical regularization-minimizing solutions of the PDE system.
+This result is complemented by a convergence result showing that model components learned as parameterized neural networks from incomplete, noisy measurements approximate the regularization-minimizing solutions of the PDE system in the limit.
 These results are possible under specific properties of the approximating neural networks and due to a dedicated choice of regularization.
 With this, a practical contribution of this analytic paper is to provide a class of model learning frameworks different to standard settings where uniqueness can be expected in the limit of full measurements.